Luca Zamparo

-Luca Zamparo (born 19 November 1994) is an Italian football player who plays for club Alcione Milano on loan from Vicenza.
+Luca Zamparo (born 19 November 1994) is an Italian professional footballer who plays as a forward for club Alcione Milano, on loan from Vicenza.

 Club career

 He made his professional Serie C debut for Triestina on 25 March 2012 in a game against Südtirol.

 He played the first 9 seasons of his senior career in Serie C and Serie D.

 After becoming the second-best goalscorer in 2018–19 Serie D group D and helping his team Reggiana with promotion to Serie C, on 10 July 2019 he signed a 3-year contract with Serie A club Parma, who immediately loaned him to Serie C club Rimini.

 On 8 January 2020, Parma announced that the loan to Rimini has been terminated and he has been loaned back to Reggiana for the rest of the season.
 The loan contract contained the obligation for Reggiana to purchase his rights which were activated after his first league appearance for them.

 On 5 August 2022, Zamparo moved to Virtus Entella.
 On 15 January 2024, he was loaned by Padova.

 On 1 July 2024, Zamparo signed a two-year contract with Vicenza.